achimcc/codingconnects/src/content/posts/2021-03-17---The SAM Pattern.md

 3. When solved:
     * Reset the game

-Which is reflected by the following intent types:
+Reflecting the following intent types:

 ```typescript
 type IntentType = "TILES" | "START" | "DROP" | "SOLVE" | "RESET" ;
 ```

-You can find the source code of the SAM-Hanoi app [here](https://github.com/achimcc/sam-hanoi).
-I don't want to explain every detail, but focus on the most crucial parts.
+Check out the [SAM Hanoi Repo](https://github.com/achimcc/sam-hanoi) on my Github account to access the full source code of the app.
+While I don't want to explain every detail, I still want to remark on the most crucial parts:

-To clarify on the reactive loop of the SAM pattern in my app, I visualized it in a flowchart, where the naming conventions are following the naming of the directories and function/parameter names in my code:
+Visualizing the reactive loop of the SAM pattern in a flowchart, I follow the naming conventions of the directories and function/parameter names in my code:

 ```mermaid
 graph TD